The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 Postscript: Caveats, etc

 We live in an age where people easily jump to conclusions or take things out of context.
 Since these newsletters contain autobiographical information and although what I’m about to say should be obvious, I’ll say it anyway (this is directed more at new readers).
 As humans we are all multidimensional beings.
-We go through different life stages, chapters and changes which shape our whole.
+We go through different life stages, chapters and changes which shape our whole beings.
 Being from somewhere and having visited or spent time in any particular places do not define or determine the entirety of a person’s character or being.
 Similarly, singular moments, events or incidents do not define a person’s entire life.

 Destinations or locations are sometimes ‘controversial’ due to current affairs or events of the past, or due to the views people generally hold about some places (which is what usually makes them so interesting to visit).
 I rarely write about the politics of South Africa (for example), not only because I’m regularly out of the country, but because its politics are still ‘trigger-worthy’ (many ideologies attached to the country’s history remain in place globally).
 However, it is perhaps exactly these types of destinations which should receive coverage.
 My next post will feature such a destination (from a tourist perspective).